 Unless you know what you’re dealing with, Noel says it’s best not to get actively involved with paranormal activity.

-Basically, you shouldn’t mess with things that just can’t be explained.
-You may be more aware of the possible existence of ghosts during the Hungry Ghost Festival because it can be a lot quieter at night during this time, but Noel believes that they’re always around and says he’s heard of hauntings that happen in broad daylight.
+And while you may be more aware of the possible existence of ghosts during the Hungry Ghost Festival because it can be a lot quieter at night during this time, Noel believes these spirits are always around and says hauntings can happen in broad daylight.